yandex-cloud/yandex-cloud-ml-sdk/docs/auth.rst

 Object of one of the following classes:

-* :py:class:`APIKeyAuth` - Allows you to explicitly set authentication by the provided API key.
+* :py:class:`yandex_cloud_ml_sdk.auth.APIKeyAuth` - Allows you to explicitly set authentication by the provided API key.

   Example: